A Bit of Self-help

-The films go alongside my new book launched this May 2019, Bunion (Hallux Valgus) Behind the Scenes.
-My Patient Journeys, and are free to view.
 There are 2 other films that feature in the book.
-One drawing fluid from a ganglion, the other how to carry out a safety check before theatre.
+One film shows drawing fluid from a ganglion, and the other film shows how to carry out a safety check before theatre.
+To read more you can download the eBook from Amazon, or send for the paperback book published by Busypencilcase Reflective Communications.
+See my bookstore.

 - Video; duration 3-6 minutes